 Many graduates will work for either staffing companies or contractors during OPT, and wonder if they can continue to do so during STEM OPT.
 The concern is that the student must have a “bonafide employer-employee relationship” with the company that technically hires them, and pays their paychecks.

-While this can be difficult to quantify, we suggest that if your supervisor from the company that technically hires you is involved enough in your work to complete the I-983 Training Plan with you, this constitutes a bonafide employer-employee relationship.
+While this can be difficult to quantify, we suggest that if your supervisor from the company that technically hires you is involved enough in your work to complete the I-983 Training Plan with you thoroughly and completely, this constitutes a bonafide employer-employee relationship.
 If the company you work for is too removed from your day to day work to complete the training plan, we do not suggest trying to work for this employer under STEM OPT.

-When reporting your staffing/contractor employer during STEM OPT, our employer update form allows you to enter the company name and address of BOTH the hiring company, and the company where you physically go to work.
+When reporting your staffing/contractor employer during STEM OPT, please include the company name and address of BOTH the hiring company, and the company where you physically go to work, on the I-983.
+The hiring company address will go page 2 of the I-983, and the location where you go to work each day will go on page 3.

 Please see the language from USCIS on their STEM OPT website, under “The Employer’s Training Obligation,” in the fourth paragraph.